ldraney/dotfilesWSL/cheat/cheatsheets/personal/start-work-on-ticket.md

 # Start Working on a Ticket

+### Is there QA on the ticket?
+- If there is, the moment i understand the ticket, ping QA
+- She wants a meeting, say "yo, let's chat for fifteen about my understaanding of the ticket"

 ### Create and Checkout new branch for your issue
 ** gh issue develop command is now deprecated
 ```